iBlocksLimited/dtd2mysql/F-3457-Notes.md

 * Logic issue with supporting multiple days

-The exporter does not have specific logic to handle different stop times for 1 1 cif_schedule.
+The exporter does not have logic to handle different stop times for a single cif_schedule.

 * Running time